codeigniter4/CodeIgniter4/user_guide_src/source/libraries/validation.rst

 -------------

-One of the most common times you will use the validation library is when validating data that was input from an HTML form.
-If desired, you can pass an instance of the current Request object and it will take all of the $_POST data and set it as the data to be validated::
+One of the most common times you will use the validation library is when validating data that was input from an HTTP Request.
+If desired, you can pass an instance of the current Request object and it will take all of the input data and set it as the data to be validated::

     $validation->withRequest($this->request)